Nikolai-Podkorytov/Movie_Rating_System/Project_phase_1_Definition_and_planning.md

 **Needs:**
 - A clear, simple rating display
 - An option to browse reviews without signing up
 - A fast-loading, mobile-friendly interface

 ---

 ## 2. Use Cases and User Flows

 ### 1: Registration and Login
-**User:** Any (Movie Fan , Regular Viewer , Critic , Administrator , Casual Visitor )
+**User:** Any (Movie Fan, Regular Viewer, Critic, Administrator, Casual Visitor)

-**Trigger:** User clicks the "Login" or "Registration" button
+**Trigger:** User clicks the "Login" or "Registration" button.

 **Process:**
-- User enters email and password or uses social networks to log in.
+- The user enters their email and password or logs in using social networks.

-- The system verifies the data and logs in to the profile or creates a new account.
+- The system verifies the data and either logs the user into their profile or creates a new account.

-- After successful login, the user is taken to the main page.
+- Upon successful login, the user is redirected to the main page.

 **Result:**
-- The user has access to their personalized settings and site functions.
+- The user gains access to personalized settings and site functionalities.

----

 ### 2: Viewing the Movie Catalog
 **User:** Any

-**Trigger:** User goes to the main page or to the movie catalog
+**Trigger:** User navigates to the main page or the movie catalog.

 **Process:**
-- The system loads a list of movies with the ability to filter by genre, rating and year.
+- The system loads a list of movies with options to filter by genre, rating, and year.
-- The user selects the movie of interest and opens its page.
+- The user selects a movie from the catalog and accesses its detailed page.

 **Result:**
-- The user receives information about the movie (description, rating, reviews, trailer, etc.).
+- The user receives complete information about the movie, such as its description, rating, reviews, and trailer.

-### 3: Leave a review and rating
+### 3: Leave a Review and Rating
-**User:** Movie buff Alex, Regular viewer Emma, Critic Daniel
+**User:** Film Enthusiast Alex, Casual Viewer Emma, or Critic Daniel.

-**Trigger:** The user opens the movie page and clicks "Leave a review"
+**Trigger:** The user opens the movie's page and clicks on "Leave a Review."

 **Process:**
-- The user enters the text of the review and gives a rating (from 1 to 10).
+- The user writes a review and rates the movie (on a scale of 1 to 10).
-- Clicks "Publish", after which the review appears in the reviews section.
+- After clicking "Publish," the review is displayed in the reviews section under the movie.

 **Result:**
-- The review and rating are saved, and other users can see them.
+- The review and rating are stored and become accessible to other users.

 ### 4: User Management (Administrator)
 **User:** Administrator Sarah

-**Trigger:** Administrator logs into the control panel
+**Trigger:** Sarah logs into the admin control panel.

 **Process:**
-- The administrator sees a list of users and their activities.
+- Sarah reviews a list of users and their activities.

-- Can block a user, delete a review, or change a movie rating.
+- She can block a user, delete a review, or adjust a movie's rating.

 **Result:**
-- The administrator controls the content and users on the site.
+- Sarah maintains control over user behavior and content quality on the platform.

---

 ### 5: Movie Search
 **User:** Any

-**Trigger:** The user enters the name of the movie in the search bar
+**Trigger:** User enters the name of a movie in the search bar.

 **Process:**
-- The system offers options in the drop-down list.
+- The system displays suggestions in a drop-down list based on the input.

-- The user selects a movie or clicks "Search" to view all results.
+- The user selects a movie or clicks "Search" to view all relevant results.

 **Result:**
-- The user quickly finds the desired movie.
+- The user quickly finds the desired movie or related options.

 ---

 ## 3. UI Prototypes

-Add something

----
+### Prototype Objectives
+Before designing the prototype, I identified specific goals to achieve during its development:
+- **Define key functionalities and interactions**
+- **Sketch a rough layout of the website**
+- **Planning features**

+### Prototype Development
+The prototype began with hand-drawn sketches to conceptualize the layout.

+#### Prototype Elements:

+1. **Homepage**

+2. **Movie Details Page**

+3. **User Profile**

-## 4. Information Architecture and Technical Design
+4. **Search and Filter Options**

-Add something

----
-## 5. Project Management and User Testing

-Add something
+5. **Admin Panel (for Admin users)**

+6. **Ratings and Reviews**

+###  Future Updates
+During the prototyping phase, I encountered the following challenges:

+1. **Navigation:**
+   - Some pages lacked smooth transitions, making it difficult for users to return to previous screens.

+2. **Editing Movie Details:**
+   - Direct modifications to movie details on the movie page encountered usability issues.